1This circular provides guidance on the management of parliamentary business after Parliament has been dissolved. The key points are as follows:

 Questions for written answer and their replies will remain accessible on the Parliament website.

 Papers may be presented to the House up to the time of the dissolution.
-The fact that a paper has been presented will be recorded in the Parliamentary Bulletin, and the paper will be published on the Parliament website.
+The fact that a paper has been presented will be recorded in the Journals of the House of Representatives, and the paper will be published on the Parliament website.

 Once Parliament is dissolved it will not be possible to present annual reports to the House until the new Parliament meets.
 However, annual reports are required to be published.
 The following provisions govern this process:

-- Section 44 of the Public Finance Act 1989 requires departments and departmental agencies (as defined in Schedule 1A of the State-0wned Enterprises Act 1986) to publish their annual reports if they have not been presented to the House no later than 15 working days after the audit report has been provided by the Auditor-General under section 45D of that Act.
+- Section 44 of the Public Finance Act 1989 requires departments and departmental agencies (as defined in Schedule 2 of the Public Service Act 2020) to publish their annual reports if they have not been presented to the House no later than 15 working days after the audit report has been provided by the Auditor-General.

-The copies of annual reports required for the House may be delivered to the Office of the Clerk (Bills Office) once they have been published.
-However, Ministers' offices will still need to make arrangements in the usual manner for annual reports to be presented to the House when the new Parliament meets.
-See instructions on the Parliament website: www.parliament.nz/en-NZ/PB/Presented/
+The copies of annual reports required for the House may be delivered to the Office of the Clerk (the Bills Office) once they have been published.
+However, Ministers’ offices will still need to make arrangements in the usual manner for annual reports to be presented to the House when the new Parliament meets.
+See instructions on the Parliament website: https://www.parliament.nz/en/pb/papers-presented/presentation-of-papers/

-The legal protection conferred on parliamentary papers by the Legislature Amendment Act 1992 will not apply to such papers until they are presented to the House.
+The legal protection conferred on parliamentary papers by the Parliamentary Privilege Act 2014 will not apply to such papers until they are presented to the House.
 There is no opportunity for this to occur before the first meeting of the new Parliament.